MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L01-quantitative-wrapup.md

 ### Arsenic

 Scientists have devised a new way to measure a person’s level of arsenic poisoning by examining toenail clippings.
-Scientists measured the arsenic levels (in parts per million or ppm) in toenail clippings from 19 randomly selected individuals with private wells in New Hampshire (data in the table below).
+Scientists measured the arsenic levels (in parts per million or ppm) in toenail clippings from 19 randomly selected individuals with private wells in New Hampshire.
 An arsenic level greater than 0.150 ppm is considered hazardous.
 Is there evidence the ground water in New Hampshire has hazardous levels of arsenic concentration (as seen in the arsenic levels of New Hampshire residents)?
 How high is the arsenic concentration for New Hampshire residents with a private well?

 1. What does $\mu$ represent in the context of this study?